MachadoLhes/RestQL-docs/restql/savedQueries.md

 ```

 Where:
+* `namespace` is the name of the namespace that contains a saved query
 * `name` is the name of the saved query
-* `namespace` is the name of the saved query
 * `revisions` is an array with the revisions of a saved query

-When you save the a query with the same name in a same namespace, a new **revision** is created, this allows multiple versions of the same query to be requested.
-This is also useful for documentation purposes, you can see the changes made on each version of a saved query.
+When you save a query with the same name in the same namespace, a new **revision** is created.
+This allows multiple versions of the same query to be requested.
+This is also useful for documentation purposes, because you can see the changes made on each version of a saved query.

 ## Running queries